miho/MCP-Playground/code-reflection-01/embedded-c-compiler/README.md

 3. Configure the cache to match your target hardware (e.g., `s=5`, `E=1`, `b=5`).
 4. Choose a sweep range, e.g. start `4`, end `64`, step `4`, and click **Sweep Block Sizes**.
 5. The results table ranks each block size by cache misses; the best configuration is highlighted in green.

+Both the UI and MCP endpoints report the `hotspots` array (sorted by misses + evictions) so you can focus on the hottest memory accesses without streaming the full trace.
+Include `max_hotspots` or `max_events` when calling the MCP tool to tune the response size, and set `return_trace_path`/`save_trace_to` to retain the raw trace on disk if deeper offline analysis is required.

+### MCP Server Controls in the UI

+- Use the control bar at the top of the window to launch or stop the embedded MCP server.
+- Click **Settings** to switch between stdio and HTTP transport or adjust the HTTP port.
+- The status indicator mirrors the server log stream; green means the process is live.
+- The ☾/☼ button toggles between dark and light themes.

 ### Launch the MCP Server